December 15, 2022

 Dr. Jerry Williams of Urgent Care 24/7 discusses poison ivy.

-These oils, when when they get on your skin they're they're hard to get off.
-If you think you've been exposed to poison ivy or poison sumac, Dr. Williams would encourage you to go to your local drugstore and get one of the over the counter poison ivy, poison sumac, washing soaps or products and use that immediately and as per the package instructions, we have found that these products these over the counter products can be very very effective and limiting the spread of the the contact dermatitis by removing those oils, those phenol compounds off of your skin and that cuts down on the spreading of the of the contact dermatitis.
-We see these patients and they're usually pretty miserable, a lot of itching and pain and a lot of blistering and there's also a risk for secondary bacterial infections of these primary contact dermatitis areas that can be weepy and and and have access to a lot of excess drainage.
+These oils, when they get on your skin, are hard to get off.
+If you think you've been exposed to poison ivy or poison sumac, Dr. Williams would encourage you to go to your local drugstore and get one of the over the counter poison ivy, poison sumac, washing soaps or products and use that immediately.
+As per the package instructions, we have found that these products and these over the counter products can be very very effective, limiting the spread of the contact dermatitis by removing those oils, those phenol compounds off of your skin and that cuts down on the spreading of the of the contact dermatitis.
+We see these patients and they're usually pretty miserable, a lot of itching and pain and a lot of blistering.
+There's also a risk for secondary bacterial infections of these primary contact dermatitis areas that can be weepy and and have access to a lot of excess drainage.

-Part of what we have to do is control the symptoms because the itching can be so difficult that the patient scratch it in that spreads.
-The phenol compounds if they haven't washed it yet it spreads them even further, thus expanding the contact dermatitis.
+Part of what we have to do is control the symptoms because the itching can be so difficult that the patient scratches it in that it spreads.
+The phenol compounds if they haven't washed it yet, spread them even further, thus expanding the contact dermatitis.
 So what we'll typically do in patients where there are no contraindications, these medications will give them intramuscular steroids with steroids by mouth to follow, and sometimes even a topical steroid to problem areas to help with those symptoms.
 We also use antihistamines and we also use h2 blockers, which are medications that are used to block the h2 receptors which is the histamine type two receptor, which is stomach acid secretion and medications such as Pepcid famotidine.

-The side effects of these anti histamines and anti aging medications can be sedation, which can be a problem and then the complications with steroids on short term use, a lot of people will get quite revved up and have difficulty sleeping with with the steroids in some people if they're prone to anxiety disorders, or panic they'll they'll notice an exacerbation of those symptoms.
-The steroids and histamines and topicals are by far the Mainstays.
-The takeaway from this is if you think you've been exposed to, to poison ivy is or poison poison sumac is to go get one of the over the counter poison ivy washes and and follow the directions and wash very thoroughly because that can really put a halt to the spreading of of the symptoms.
+The side effects of these anti histamines and anti aging medications can be sedation, which can be a problem and then the complications with steroids on short-term use.
+A lot of people will get quite revved up and have difficulty sleeping with the steroids in some people if they're prone to anxiety disorders, or panic, they'll notice an exacerbation of those symptoms.
+The steroids, histamines, and topicals are by far the mainstays.
+The takeaway from this is if you think you've been exposed to poison ivy is or poison poison sumac, you need to go get one of the over the counter poison ivy washes and follow the directions and wash very thoroughly because that can really put a halt to the spreading of the symptoms.